rtmrtmrtmrtm/basicft8/README.md

 There are at least seven more signals that could be decoded, but that would require more sophisticated demodulation algorithms.

-To listen to audio from a sound card (presumably hooked up to a radio set to e.g. 14.074 USB), try this:
+To listen to audio from the default sound source (presumably hooked up to a radio set to e.g. 14.074 USB), try this:

 ```
   python basicft8.py
 ```

-By default basicft8.py tries to read audio from sound card number 2.
-To use a different sound card, find the definition of cardno in the source and change it.
-The sound card has to support an input rate of 12,000 samples/second.